 Feel free to contact me about commissions, collaborations, scores, arrangements, copying, sauerkraut fermenting techniques, and anything else at:

 JP Merz is a Los Angeles-based composer whose music investigates accessibility, equity, and empathy while questioning notions of virtuosity and encouraging subtle listening.
 His music has been performed by yMusic, Altius Quartet, Brightwork newmusic, Playground Ensemble, Sound of Ceres, and the Colorado Music Festival Orchestra, as well as by members of the Wild Up and the Colorado Symphony Orchestra.
 His work has been featured by and played in Carnegie Hall, New Music Gathering, Madison New Music Festival, San Francisco Fringe Festival, the Abrons Arts Center, the National Flute Association, ACRE gallery, VICE’s Creator’s Project, Boulder Museum of Contemporary Art, and I Care if You Listen, as well as record stores, cafes, and living rooms.
 In addition to composing for musicians, he has collaborated with dancers, algorithms, electrical engineers, internet researchers, and robots.

-JP is currently a doctoral student in composition at the University of Southern California, where he is studying with Ted Hearne and Andrew Norman.
+JP is currently a doctoral candidate in composition at the University of Southern California, where he is studying with Ted Hearne and Andrew Norman.
 He has taught at the University of Colorado, Boulder, the University of Southern California, and is currently Professorial Lecturer in music theory and composition at American University, in Washington, DC.